carlos8f/salty/README.md

 ### Features

+- general purpose CLI, lightweight library attached
-- audited, bundled dependencies - no install scripts
+- audited, bundled dependencies - no install scripts or backdoors
 - supports anonymous-sender or signed/verified messaging
 - sharable pubkey string that can fit in a single tweet
-- does NOT use your ssh keys, pgp keys, or anything RSA.
+- does NOT use your ssh keys, pgp keys, or anything RSA
-- encrypt public key is always ephemeral, so no leaked metadata
+- encrypt public key is always ephemeral - does NOT leak metadata
 - sender identity is deniable, unless they explicitly commit to sign the message
-- file length is hidden with padding
+- file length hidden with padding
-- fast, streaming encryption over large (multi-GB) files
 - public signing/verifying with detached signatures
 - binary or "ascii armor" PEM output
-- AES-256 protected PEM format for wallets
-- comparable to `gpg` in performance
+- import/export your wallet folder - PEM encoded and secretboxed with Scrypt KDF
 - MIT-licensed

 ## Install (Mac OSX)